mlcollyer/RRPP/cran-comments.md

 ## Resubmission
-This is a minor release, 1.4.0, that adds several new functions and options to reduce output from exisiting functions.
+This is a major release, 2.0.0, which adds several new functions, options for existing functions, and some function efficiencies.

 The package, `geomorph`, is developed by the same authors as `RRPP`.
 The reverse dependency has been addressed during development of this release and any necessary changes will be concomitantly submitted.

 ## Test environments
-* local OS X install, R 4.3.1
+* local OS X install, R 4.3.2
 * win-builder (devel and release)
 * R-hub (all platforms)